Table of Contents

-The Structuralist is the screenwriter that knows when to reveal and when to withhold.
+Structuralist screenwriters know when to reveal and when to withhold.

 Gillian Flynn’s GONE GIRL is a perfect example, constantly shifting the dramatic landscape by revealing extra tidbits of information about what Amy’s really up to (helped along by the neat narrative device of the anniversary treasure hunt).

-There are, of course, some structuralists who like to play with the narrative form, be it Nora Ephron’s five-year leaps forward at the start of WHEN HARRY MET SALLY or Kubrick’s fractured THE KILLING.
+There are, of course, some structuralist screenwriters who like to play with the narrative form, be it Nora Ephron‘s five-year leaps forward at the start of WHEN HARRY MET SALLY or Kubrick’s fractured THE KILLING.

-ETERNAL SUNSHINE OF THE SPOTLESS MIND technically unfolds forwards (Lacuna wiping Joel’s memory in his bedroom) and backwards (Joel experiencing those memories in reverse order) simultaneously, but the key structural beats are still there.
+ETERNAL SUNSHINE OF THE SPOTLESS MIND technically unfolds forwards (Lacuna wiping Joel’s memory in his bedroom) and backwards (Joel experiencing those memories in reverse order) simultaneously, but the key structural beats are still there within the screenplay.

-Pros: The Structuralist has mastered the essential element of a good screenplay.
+PROS: The Structuralist screenwriter has mastered the essential element of a good screenplay.

-Cons: The difficulty for The Structuralist is that the better they do their job, the less overt it should be (unless they’re really playing with it a la Tarantino).
-It’s ultimately a more invisible skill than that of, say, the Character Wizard, which means there’s more pressure on them to perform well in other areas.
+CONS: The difficulty for Structuralist screenwriters is that the better they do their job, the less overt it should be (unless they’re really playing with it a la Tarantino).
+It’s ultimately a more invisible skill than that of, say, the Character Wizard writer, which means there’s more pressure on them to perform well in other areas.
 An amazing character might somewhat salvage a slightly shaky structure, but the tightest structure in the world won’t save a screenwriter from flat characters and a boring premise.

-The Genre Chef is perhaps a less heralded brand of screenwriter, purely because their genre-focus tends to ‘niche-ify’ their potential audience.
+Genre Chef screenwriters are perhaps a less heralded brand of screenwriter, purely because their genre-focus tends to ‘niche-ify’ their potential audience.

 It’s rare to hear someone claim to be an inherent fan of something nebulous like ‘family drama’.
-Sci-fi, fantasy and crime have the benefit of inherent appeal to specific groups, and this is the ace in the Genre Chef’s (very figurative) hole.
+Sci-fi, fantasy and crime have the benefit of inherent appeal to specific groups, and this is the ace in the Genre Chef writer’s (very figurative) hole.

 The risk you run being a genre screenwriter is ending up a slave to convention or cliché.
 There’s an immensely fine line you have to tread, a line governed by audience expectation: